 - To work with our librarians to make research access available.

-Click on a topic below for further infomation. / Read how TST graduates and students are responding to COVID-19 here.
+Click on a topic below for further infomation. / Read how TST graduates and students have responded to COVID-19 here.

 Please find below frequently asked questions that are specific to Toronto School of Theology (TST) students taking courses with our member colleges.
-The following FAQs are intended to help you with your planning for the 2020-2021 academic year.
 This page will be updated as more information comes available.
 We encourage you to check back often.

 What offices are open?
 Who should I contact if I have questions?